 When I told my friends I'm going to Thailand, Hat Yai, everyone seems disinterest with this place.
 Most of them visited this place previously and this was my first visit.
 Some of them even told me to go Phuket or Bangkok a better place for shopping.
 Nevertheless, these 2 places are bit far from Malaysia and more convenient with airplane than road trip.
 Hat Yai indeed is a bit country side and not so developed like Bangkok the capital city.
 But the best thing is we can always find some sumptuous local Thai food on the street and a good place to shop too.

 I will share more about shopping experience in Hat Yai in next post.
 This time I'm going to write about the floating market in Hat Yai.
-Based on the map i got, Hat Yai is at the northern part of the Lee Garden Plaza which is impossible to go with a walk.
+Based on the map I got, Khlong Hae Floating Market is at the northern part of the Lee Garden Plaza which is impossible to go with a walk.
 Therefore, we have to hire a private charter（包车） tuk tuk, the main transport mode from one place to another at Thailand.
 Tuk tuk is like a small van and functions like a taxi but without air-conditioner.
 They don't have the meter.
 We have to bargain with the driver to bring us there.

 We saw some vintage buildings on the way to the market.
 We seldom see any taxi on the street.
 I was told previously by my friends who visited this place before that the tuk-tuk driver would promote about "Thai Girl Show" but it did not happen when we were there.
 But hey sorry, I will not pay that money to watch such show xoxo

 Hat Yai is a small town.
 Even though it is quite near to Perlis and Kedah, Malaysia, but it does not as developed as in West Malaysia.
 I saw the same thing in Sabah, East Malaysia last year.
 The petrol station here is operated by a Thai outside their house.